Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wentworth Falls has 69 active public transport stops offering a mix of train and bus services.
-These stops are served by 26 individual routes that facilitate 1,046 weekly passenger trips in total.
-The accessibility of transport is rated as good with residents located an average of 295 meters from the nearest stop.
+These stops are served by 26 different routes that together facilitate 1,046 weekly passenger trips.
+The transport accessibility is rated good with residents on average located 295 meters from the nearest stop.

 Frequently Asked Questions - Transport